 Serving hyper-relevant content that best answers the queries and needs of users is certainly at the forefront of many SEO Pros’ minds since the introduction of RankBrain and numerous core algorithm updates.
-Indeed, some might say that this is at the very heart of what a good SEO content marketing strategy is all about in 2021.
+Indeed, some might say that this is at the very heart of what a good content marketing strategy is all about in 2021 for small business.
 Many SEO Pros believe that they’re already providing this by driving their content strategy via keyword research alone.

 The main issue with using keywords alone to push your SEO content marketing strategy is that not all of your audience’s content needs are satisfied with search.
 A user’s search intent might be quite complex and consist of numerous layers…however, their initial search query may be somewhat more simplistic to start them off on the right path.